Sleep and seizures – the facts

 - Wall mounted lamps pose less safety risks than ordinary table lamps or study lamps, which can be easily knocked over

 - Smoking in bed is unwise for anyone and particularly so for a person with nocturnal seizures

 - There are a number of devices for night-time seizure monitoring available for use in the home.
 They are designed to recognise that a seizure has occurred or that breathing has been disrupted, triggering an alarm so that help can be provided.
 An alarm or device cannot guarantee the safety of a person experiencing nocturnal seizures, however, some families have found monitors to be a useful part of a risk reduction plan and provide peace of mind

 - Some people advocate for the use of special anti-suffocation pillows to allow better airflow around the face.
-Whilst they are quite porous and allow airflow, the use of these pillows has not been proven to prevent death from suffocation nor guarantee the safety of a person having nocturnal seizures.
+Whilst they are quite porous and allow airflow, the use of these pillows does not guarantee to prevent death from suffocation.
 The use of a special pillow is a personal choice

 - If there is someone available to help you if you have a seizure, check they know how to put you into the recovery position (onto your side) and what to do in case of emergency.
 See our First Aid page for advice